headwinds/northwind-frostpunk/README.md

 I followed this golang [getting-started](https://go.dev/doc/tutorial/getting-started) tutorial as a refresher since I hadn't touched golang in several months.

 Next, after I was to output some pithy text and learned the `go mod tidy` command, I tackled this [go and postgres](https://www.calhoun.io/connecting-to-a-postgresql-database-with-gos-database-sql-package/) tutorial.

+As I already wrestled the postgres setup, the code provided in the tutorial worked right away.
+Now, I wanted to import my own function into my main project so I could log a pithy quote.
+I reviewed the [go mod](https://go.dev/doc/tutorial/create-module) tutorial and converted my original hello.go script into a function that I could import.

+## Day 2 Survive the night!

+As I accomplished the first 3 steps in my plan yesterday, I needed a couple more hours to put the finishing touches on this guided tutorial.

+4. explore the database and learn about CTEs
+5. play with the data & time inspired by [Frostpunk](https://en.wikipedia.org/wiki/